inivekin/abosa/abosa.typ

 where filled-oot space structure began tae bend back both my arms an legs.
 My wanting nae tae win given
-the chances I may also lose,
-secedes in favour tae give in, wi nae defense an nae excuse, though training my adversity wi skull on grindstone ower thyme your pain it still will hurt tae see tae ring in heid, binaural chimes
-On strike to gong alike tae drawn charonic pull doon Acheron when bystanders all stoop tae mourn
-I'd shape a lie tae soldier on pretending Orpheus regards
-Eurydice as safe in tow
-an Daedulus attached safeguards so Icarus would glide on low.
-Were consciousness nae carried through replacing o constituents, it could be nice tae be brand new by realigning spry contents.
-We're all responsible save who is unawake intelligence,
-I'm what I've done an what I do yet it knows nae such consequence.
+the threat that I may also lose, is lean in favour tae give in, wi brazen, saviourless excuse that crazen, craven crystalman may be effective luring thus you might escape as I ootran my delayed end at mount arcturus.
+Notorious, my ways are rife
+wi declaration I'm tae end,
+it followed through each afterlife, endured as autophagic trend, but this was ruse o thinnest veils o refusal tae be who's left, wi all the duty that entails, how could I live so deeply cleft?
+Wi gruesome flaying o the skin, despite my crying violently, you'd rather lose wi chance tae win, than keep on screaming silently.
+Stochastic gradient descents,
+correcting errors owerstrong,
+resolves you tae impermanence
+wi answer nae right, but less wrong.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1632)[```none
+Wi shouting shorn tae drift in drawn
+charonic pull doon acheron,
+where bystanders would stoop tae mourn
+I'll shun your oot o kilter yawn,
+pretend that orpheus regards
+eurydice as safe in tow,
+an daedulus attached safeguards
+so icarus would glide on low.
 Am accepting execution
 fae defending my specifics
 ower general solution,
-an stop fighting parasitics.
+I'll stop fighting parasitics.
-Wi gruesome flaying o my skin
-despite my crying violently,
-I'd rather lose wi chance tae win,
-than keep on screaming silently.
-Stochastic gradient descents,
-error corrections owerstrong,
-dissolves changing impermanents
-in answer nae right, but less wrong.
-Messy mistakes o flesh adsorbs
+Mistakes o flesh is then adsorbed,
-On rolling up my too long sleeves
+on rolling up my too-long sleeves,
-tae probing microbotic orbs
+by probing microbotic orbs,
 exotic an dispersing thieves.
-I'd never find myself better
-withoot a change tae how I am,
-but unsetting self by setter
-that's known tae hate its own program?
-How could this find any repair
-other than autophagic ends,
-eradicating all welfare
-as misinformed regressive trends.
+We're all responsible save who
+is unawake intelligence,
+I'm what I've done an what I do
+yet it knows nae such consequence.
+Should consciousness nae carry through
+replacing o constituents,
+it could be nice tae be brand new
+by realigning spry contents.
 In lowered temp an frozen grime
 am spending what's left immobile,
 an rest my bloodshot eyes wi rime
 that isnae backlit, fae a while.
 It was useful fae a time,
-but bodies are born tae bury
+but bodies are born tae bury,
-there's worser ways than one last climb
+there's worser graves than black sublime,
-approaching immanentary.
+us ever immanentary.
 ```]

 #set page(columns: 1)